-The vehicle identification number, or VIN, on a motor vehicle can be invaluable in finding out its history.
-Services such as AutoCheck and Carfax can help you confirm the legal and title status of the vehicle.
-These services also provide reports about the odometer, previous accidents involving the car, insurance claims associated with the VIN, and more.
-If you run a report and find information that is contrary to what the seller is telling you, you might want to tuck tail and run the other way at this point.
+The vehicle identification number (VIN) on a car is crucial in finding out its history.
+Services such as AutoCheck and Carfax can help confirm through a vehicle history report the legal title status of the vehicle, including the places where it has been registered before.
+These services also provide information about the odometer readings, previous incident reports, insurance claims associated with the VIN, and even service records.

 Check With the Previous Owner